Resources

 TL;DR

-- Business SMS helps companies send fast, reliable, two-way text messages at scale for marketing, reminders, customer service, sales, and internal updates.
+• Business text messaging works by sending fast, reliable, two-way text messages at scale for marketing, reminders, customer service, sales, and internal communications.

-- TextUs is a leading business SMS platform built for real-time conversations, strong automation, CRM integrations, and scalable, compliant messaging.
+• TextUs is a leading business text messaging service built for real-time conversations, strong automation, CRM integrations, and scalable, compliant messaging.

 What Is Business SMS and How Does It Work?

-Business SMS refers to the use of text messaging by companies to communicate with customers, leads, and internal teams through a dedicated messaging platform.
+Business SMS refers to the use of text messaging by companies to communicate with prospective customers and internal teams through a dedicated SMS platform.

 Many organizations prefer SMS because it replaces lengthy phone calls and shifts communication to faster, more convenient channels.